Cannington - Queens Park

 The level of residential development activity in Cannington - Queens Park was found to be higher than 90% of real estate markets across the country

-This maintains reasonable buyer options while sustaining existing property demand.
-However, building activity has slowed in recent years.
-New developments consist of 76.0% detached dwellings and 24.0% attached dwellings, preserving the area's suburban character and attracting space-seeking buyers with an average of around 214 people per dwelling approval.
-By 2041, Cannington - Queens Park is projected to grow by approximately 5,869 residents.
-Construction activity is expected to maintain a reasonable pace to accommodate this growth, although increasing population may lead to growing competition among buyers for available properties.
+This maintains reasonable buyer options while sustaining existing property demand, although building activity has slowed in recent years.
+The new development composition is 76.0% detached dwellings and 24.0% attached dwellings, preserving the area's suburban character with a focus on detached housing attracting space-seeking buyers.
+With around 214 people per dwelling approval, Cannington - Queens Park indicates a growing market.
+By 2041, the area is projected to grow by approximately 5,550 residents.
+Construction activity is expected to keep pace with this growth, although buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development